How Retail Robots in Grocery Stores Reform Operations

 In addition, if a retailer is running a sales promotion, they need to ensure it is displayed correctly to encourage shoppers to make additional purchases.
 Again, when there are price integrity issues, retailers are looking at lost revenues.

-Besides checking for out of stock items, autonomous robots could also confirm price tag integrity, so the retailer never loses on a revenue opportunity.
+Besides checking for out of stock items, autonomous robots could also confirm price tag integrity, so the retailer never loses on a revenue opportunity or from providing customer satisfaction.

 3. Confirm Product Showcases